knowii-oss/knowii/README.md

 - Install psql (to be able to execute SQL scripts against the database, including the db seed script)
 - Login to Supabase: `npx supabase login`
 - Run `npm install`
-- Run `npm run db:setup`
-- Prepare and run the local Supabase instance: `npm run db:reset`
+- Create a file called `gcloud.json` under apps/knowii with the Google Cloud service account key (used for local logging with Supabase)
 - Create apps/knowii/.env.local based on .env.example
 - For DATABASE_URL and DIRECT_URL: http://localhost:12345
 - For SHADOW_DATABASE_URL: https://app.supabase.com/project/cipnhztmttjipgawzbqt
+- ...
+- Prepare and run the local Supabase instance: `npm run db:setup`
 - Install the Stripe CLI: https://stripe.com/docs/stripe-cli
 - If needed, run `stripe listen --forward-to localhost:3000/api/stripe-webhook` to redirect Stripe events to your local instance (useful to fill in the local database with Stripe plans)